CollectionBuilder/cb-docs/docs/objects/csv-objects.md

 Example paths / locations are given for a variety of object types below.

 -----

+This can be automated using the included Rake tasks ([see below](#generate-derivatives-rake-task)) or manually created using other software.

 ## Path for Stand Alone Objects